samkaj/hypist-go/README.md

-# Hypist
+# Apskrift backend

-A go backend for hypist, an application for becoming a better typist.
+A go backend for apskrift, an application for becoming a better typist.